-Repeat steps i-v for all other years.
+Repeat steps c) and d) for other years

+Refer to the code in the Appendix to convert .xpt file to .dta file

+Save .dta files to a raw data folder

-Notes for users of this dataset:
+Notes for users of this dataset

 “The BRFSS Data User Guide is intended to provide a brief overview of BRFSS to data users.
 Specific information regarding data quality, response and/or cooperation rates, or calling outcome can be found in the Summary Data Quality Report produced each year in conjunction with the annual data release.
 Data users needing more information about comparability across years should refer to the annual Comparability of Data document, particularly before using the data to conduct trend analyses”

-Some published papers that have used these data:
+References and papers

 Disability, gender, and intimate partner violence: Relationships from the behavioral risk factor surveillance system (Smith 2008)